Pediatric Neuropsychiatry and Immunology Research Program

 Overview

-We provide opportunities for children with and without PANDAS and OCD to participate in research.
-The goal of our research is to better understand neuropsychiatric disorders in children, especially P.A.N.D.A.S. and OCD, to inform and improve treatment.
-Please consider reaching out to us to see if you or your child may qualify.
+We provide opportunities for children with and without PANDAS and OCD to participate in research, including children with post-COVID OCD and tic symptoms.
+Our goal is to better understand neuropsychiatric disorders in children, especially PANDAS and OCD, to inform and improve treatment.

 What Is PANDAS?

-PANDAS, or P.A.N.D.A.S., is short for Pediatric AutoImmune Neuropsychiatric Disorders Associated with Streptococcal Infections.
-PANDAS is hypothesized to be caused by strep bacteria, which can hide from a child’s immune system by mimicking healthy cells in the skin, heart, joints, and brain tissue.
+PANDAS, or P.A.N.D.A.S., is short for Pediatric AutoImmune Neuropsychiatric Disorders Associated with Streptococcal infections.
 Children with PANDAS experience a sudden onset or worsening of tics and/or Obsessive-Compulsive Disorder (OCD).
 While many children may experience strep throat, OCD, or tics, PANDAS is diagnosed when there is a close relationship found between the onset/severity of these symptoms and a streptococcal infection.

 Vision